douglas86/react-node-template/README.md

 - This template needs [docker](https://www.docker.com/), docker-compose and [node](https://nodejs.org/en) installed first
 - If you are wanting to see how-to setup, docker watch this [YouTube](https://www.youtube.com/watch?v=31ieHmcTUOk&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7) series
-- Once all the above has been set up run docker-compose up
+- Once all the above has been set up, run docker-compose up
 - Make sure that docker-desktop is up and running first

 If you are getting a file sharing issue